robric/wiki-contrail-controller/Customized-field-selection-for-ECMP-load-balancing.md

 15:57:27.814002 IP 2.2.2.4.23452 > 2.2.2.100.1023: Flags [S], seq 1659332655, win 29200, options [mss 1398,sackOK,TS val 26143307 ecr 0,nop,wscale 7], length 0
 ```

+## Hash consistency

+An ECMP nexthop maintains list of all its member nexthops.
+For a given flow, Agent selects one of the members based on hash computed for the flow.
+The hash computation uses key fields according to algorithm explained above.
+The hash is used to index the array of members in ECMP Nexthop.
+The ECMP management logic ensures that position of a member nexthop does not change on add/delete of members to the list.
+As a result, flows continue to use a member nexthop even if new members are added or deleted into the ECMP nexthop.

+The hash value is computed using boost::hash_combine() function. boost::hash_combine is a deterministic hash, as a result,  hash of given keys will always result in same value.
+So, hash value for a given flow is always same.
+The algorithm ensures that packets of given 5-tuple use same ECMP member even if flow is deleted and added again.

+Note, if Agent restarts there is no guarantee that members are built in same sequence inside the ECMP nexthop.
+So, flows can go to different ECMP members on Agent restart.